-This is one of the 20+ interviews that will be a part of the LGBT Saints Virtual Summit.
-It all begins on September 8th.
-To register for this online conference for FREE CLICK HERE
+This is one of the 20+ interviews that are part of the LGBT Saints Virtual Library.
+To watch three presentations this online conference for FREE CLICK HERE

 Blake Fisher works in the Brigham Young University Office of Success and Inclusion, offering confidential support to people who, for various reasons, feel marginalized.
 The goal is to help student body members feel unity.
 Previously he worked in the BYU University Relations office.
 One of his main areas of focus is helping LGBT students.
 He is a returned missionary.

 3:24: Blake’s personal experience helps him relate.
 How he has navigated that journey before, during and since his mission.
 Positive things Church leaders, family and friends have done to support him and help him feel valued and loved.
 Dealing with feelings of denial/shame/perfectionism.